aurora.pipelines package

 pd.DataFrame

 Get the decimation levels that are valid.
-This is used when iterating over decimation levels in the processing, we do not want to have invalid levels get processed (they will fail).
+This is used when iterating over decimation levels in the processing.
+We do not want to try processing invalid levels (they will fail).

 Returns: